 Let Vegan Indian Food into Your Life

 No matter where you live, you can probably find vegan Indian food locally.
 Sure, dining at Indian restaurants can pose challenges.
 But as long as you steer clear of hidden dairy products, you’ll find an unrivaled assortment of vegan possibilities.
 With just a little effort you can discover some incredible meals.
 In cases where navigating the menu seems unduly tricky, order the pakoras or a vegetable samosa as an appetizer, and then the chickpea curry (chana masala) with basmati rice for your entree.
-These items are nearly always vegan and almost every Indian restaurant includes them on the menu.
+These items rarely contain dairy, and almost every Indian restaurant includes them on the menu.

 When you’re cooking at home, and therefore in total control of the ingredients, your vegan options are unlimited.
 Vegan Richa’s Indian Kitchen is a superb cookbook that will teach you to make all the classic North and South Indian dishes.
 Some of the India’s most delicious curry dishes are ideal for beginner cooks, and the cuisine also features more than its share of extravagant gourmet recipes.
 So if you’re wanting to eat a diverse and delicious vegan diet, Indian food deserves to be among the first cuisines you explore.